Norviah/spotify/README.md

-spotify replay                                                  Replays the current track. spotify quit                                                    Quits Spotify. spotify pause                                                   Pauses the current track.
+spotify replay                                                  Replays the current track. spotify quit                                                    Quits Spotify. spotify pause                                                   Pauses the current track. spotify lyrics                                                  Finds and displays lyrics for the current track.
 ```

 > note: `[]` represents that an argument/flag is optional, while `<>` represents that an argument/flag is required.